GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 - #d is the source-to-microphone distance (in m)
 - $#c approx 343$ is the speed of sound (in m/s at 20°C)
 - $#d/#c$ is the time of arrival (in s)
+In this simple case, the received signal corresponds to a delayed and attenuated version of the source signal.

 When considering digital signals, @eq:ssl:background:single_mic_continuous becomes
 $